Slumber Party (song): Critical reception

-Alex Macpherson of The Guardian noted that "Slumber Party's high-school metaphor would probably seem odder coming from a singer of that age; Spears sings it with self-awareness and a thorough commitment to the role-play scenario."
-Alim Kheraj of Digital Spy called it "dreamy and genuinely sexy, something that Britney hasn't truly been since Blackout.
-Kheraj also praised the "delightful" syncopated synths in the chorus" and "the surprising addition of a bombastic horn section in the final chorus", while remarking: "Similarly, the final chorus contains the best Britney ad-libs this side of 2003.
+Alim Kheraj of Digital Spy praised the "delightful" syncopated synths in the chorus and "the surprising addition of a bombastic horn section in the final chorus", while remarking: "Similarly, the final chorus contains the best Britney ad-libs this side of 2003.
 Now, all they need to do is get Drake on a remix on this and we've got a smash on our hands."
-Joe Pasmore of Attitude picked it as a highlight, declaring that "while sharing Britney's nostalgic flare, [it] boast[s] modern production which brings the track firmly into 2016."
-Josh Duboff of Vanity Fair named it "a slinky, catchy jam", Jonathan Riggs of Idolator labeled it "reggae-licious", while Neil McCormick of The Daily Telegraph called it "effervescently catchy" and "a gem of slinky TLC."
+Joe Pasmore of Attitude picked "Slumber Party" as a highlight, declaring that "while sharing Britney's nostalgic flare, [it] boast[s] modern production which brings the track firmly into 2016."
+Josh Duboff of Vanity Fair named it "a slinky, catchy jam", and Jonathan Riggs of Idolator labeled it "reggae-licious", while Neil McCormick of The Daily Telegraph called it "effervescently catchy" and "a gem of slinky TLC."
+Writing for Drowned in Sound, Russell Warfield opined that the song "has a shot of being Britney's first bona fide hit since 'Womanizer' (2008)."
+Michael Arceneaux of Complex simply said that the song "serves its purpose quite well", calling it danceable.

+Alex Macpherson of The Guardian noted that the song's "high-school metaphor would probably seem odder coming from a singer of that age; Spears sings it with self-awareness and a thorough commitment to the role-play scenario."
+And McCormick called its sexualization of "little girl sleepovers" dubious.
 Stephen Thomas Erlewine of AllMusic cited "Slumber Party" as a "heavy-breathing come-on that never manage[s] to seem sexy despite the flood of innuendo."
-Writing for Drowned in Sound, Russell Warfield opined that the song "has a shot of being Britney's first bona fide hit since 'Womanizer' (2008)."
-Michael Arceneaux of Complex simply said that the song "serves its purpose quite well", calling it "another danceable song."
-Describing it as a sultry "pop take on Drake's smash hit Hotline Bling", Daniel Megarry of Gay Times remarked: "if this doesn't make your libido increase, nothing will."
-John Murphy of musicOMH commented about its sexual lyrics, declaring that the song "still manages to possess a slightly illicit thrill."
-Michael Smith of Renowned for Sound noted that the song "starts like Britney's sexier R&B songs, like 'Blur', but spins reggae into its chorus in a way that feels much on trend after Gwen Stefani's 'This Is What the Truth Feels Like'."
+While Kheraj called it "dreamy and genuinely sexy, something that Britney hasn't truly been since Blackout (2007).
+Describing it as a sultry "pop take on Drake's smash hit 'Hotline Bling'", Daniel Megarry of Gay Times remarked: "if this doesn't make your libido increase, nothing will."
+John Murphy of musicOMH commented on its sexual lyrics, declaring that the song "still manages to possess a slightly illicit thrill."
+Michael Smith of Renowned for Sound noted that the song "starts like Britney's sexier R&B songs, like 'Blur' (2008), but spins reggae into its chorus in a way that feels much on trend after Gwen Stefani's This Is What the Truth Feels Like (2016)".